-To find out what some of our alumni have been up to since graduation, check out our graduate profiles:
+To find out what some of our alumni have been up to since graduation, check out our alumni profiles page.

 There are many extra-curricular and work experience opportunities available within and outside your studies, including studying abroad in Europe or further afield, or undertaking a work placement for a short period or up to a year.

-The University of Sheffield placement team can help you find short-term and summer placements, both of which are a fantastic way to gain valuable skills and workplace experience.
-They can also support you in undertaking a year-long placement through the Degree with Employment Experience programme.
+The Careers Service can help you find short-term and summer placements, both of which are a fantastic way to gain valuable skills and workplace experience.

 Students in the School of English have a fantastic opportunity to spend all or part of their second year studying abroad at a partner university, either through the Erasmus+ programme or our Study Abroad scheme.